M1st3r-G/BeanBattle/README.md

 - Next
   - Game Over Screen
   - Tutorial
+  - Settings

 - Bugs:
   - Player are not Selectable
-  - PathTime is not dependent on length
+  - Input is not disbled when ending an attack action

 - Enhancements
   - Animations